intel-analytics/ipex-llm/scala/ppml/src/main/scala/com/intel/analytics/bigdl/ppml/attestation/README.md

 `-t` **asType** Type of attestation service.
 Currently support `DummyAttestationService` and `EHSMAttestationService`, default is `EHSMAttestationService`.

-`-c` **challenge** Challenge to get quote of attestation service which will be verified by local SGXSDK.
+`-c` **challenge** Challenge to get quote of attestation service which will be verified by local SGX SDK.
 Used only for bi-attestation.
 Should be a BASE64 string, default is "" and will skip bi-attestation.

 `-p` **userReport** User report to generate quote and attested by attestation service.
 Default is `test`.